jesusdsg/museum-app/README.md

  password: root
 ```

-Please be patient the database host is free :smile:
+Please, be kind the database service is free :smile:

 ### Local recommendations